hmharshit/hacktoberfest/README.md

 ## [Sign Up Here for Hacktoberfest](https://hacktoberfest.digitalocean.com)

 # Connect with me
 If you need any help, you can connect to me via [linkedin](https://linkedin.com/in/hmharshit).

+Also you may comment on #8 (Issue no. 8) for your any query and doubt.